+Help to Buy ISA accounts were withdrawn for new savers on 30 November 2019.
+Those individuals that already have an account can keep saving until 30 November 2029, when accounts will close to additional contributions.
 Help to Buy offers a tax-free savings account for first-time buyers saving for a home.
-Savings are limited to a monthly maximum of £200, with the option to deposit an additional \pounds 1,200 on opening the account.
+Savings are limited to a monthly maximum of £200.